sukykaur/AzureNIST800-171/Data Analytics/nist171-analytics-overview.md

 For enhanced security, all resources in this solution are managed as a resource group through Azure Resource Manager.
 Azure Active Directory role-based access control is used for controlling access to deployed resources, including their keys in Azure Key Vault.
 System health is monitored through Azure Security Center and Azure Monitor.
 Customers configure both monitoring services to capture logs and display system health in a single, easily navigable dashboard.

-Azure SQL Database is commonly managed through SQL Server Management Studio, which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the reference architecture resource group**.
+Azure SQL Database is commonly managed through SQL Server Management Studio, which runs from a local machine configured to access the Azure SQL Database via a secure VPN or ExpressRoute connection. **Microsoft recommends configuring a VPN or ExpressRoute connection for management and data import into the resource group**.

 ![Data Analytics for NIST 800-171 reference architecture diagram](/Data%20Analytics/nist171-analytics-architecture.png "Data Analytics for NIST 800-171 reference architecture diagram")

 This solution uses the following Azure services.
-Details of the deployment architecture are in the [Deployment Architecture](#deployment-architecture) section.
+Further details are in the [deployment architecture](#deployment-architecture) section.

 - Application Insights
 - Azure Active Directory